SamCullin/ygrep/README.md

 - ✅ Linux x86_64
 - ❌ Linux ARM64/ARMv7/musl (text search only)

-On unsupported platforms, ygrep works normally with BM25 text search - the `--embeddings` flag will print a warning.
+On unsupported platforms, ygrep works normally with BM25 text search - the `--semantic` flag will print a warning.

 ## AI Tool Integration